AsaBarthMaron/asabarthmaron.github.io/_pages/about.md

   - /about.html
 ---

-Data scientist at Neumora Therapeutics, and systems and computational neuroscientist by training.
-Excited about the intersection of neuroscience, machine learning, and data science.
+I am a Data Scientist at Neumora Therapeutics, with interdisciplinary expertise in machine learning, biochemistry, drug development, and neuroscience.
+I am interested in developing and applying methods for learning representations and generating insight from biological data for drug discovery.